robinmonjo/coincoin/apps/blockchain/docs/difficulty.md

 ### Finding a target for a given time

 With your hash rate in mind, you can pick your target.
-Let's say I want my blocks to be generated every **10 seconds** in average and that my hash rate is estimated to `130 000`:
+Let's say I want my blocks to be generated every **10 seconds** in average and that my hash rate is around `130 000`:

 ```elixir
 Blockchain.Difficulty.target_for_time(10, 130_000)
 "00000CE7D22CDAB6BB8000000000000000000000000000000000000000000000"
 ```

-With a hash rate of `135 000`, the above target should make the proof-of-work last 10 seconds on average.
+With a hash rate of `130 000`, the above target should make the proof-of-work last 10 seconds on average.
 We can test it:

 ```
 Blockchain.Difficulty.test_target("00000CE7D22CDAB6BB8000000000000000000000000000000000000000000000", 130_000)